akreienbring/RuleEngineUI/rule-engine-js-ui/README.md

 ## Prerequisites

-Please install the following peer dependencies, if you want to use this RuleEngineJSUI:
+Please install the following peer dependencies, if you want to use RuleEngineJSUI:

 ```
 npm i react react-dom @emotion/react @mui/material